Istanbul-Berlin Residency Program

 July 15 – December 15, 2025

-From July to December 2025, Nejbir Erkol is the recipient of the „Berlin Senate Istanbul-Berlin Residency“ stipend.
+From July to December 2025, Nejbir Erkol was the recipient of the „Berlin Senate Istanbul-Berlin Residency“ stipend.
 In her artistic practice spanning video, installation, painting, and performance, Nejbir Erkol engages with questions of precarity, migration, identity, and collective memory.
 Born in Nusaybin, Mardin, in Turkey’s Southeastern Anatolia region, about 20 km north of the Syrian border and not far from Iraq, her projects often draw on her own experiences of political violence and displacement, creating spaces for reflection on how communities remember, rebuild, and narrate their histories.

 Her long-term project Çukur (Hole), which she has been working on since 2019, centers around a rocket that fell just 97 steps away from her house during Turkey’s Operation Peace Spring.
 Launched in October 2019 in the east of the Euphrates to establish a so-called safe zone.
 The work confronts the dissonance between official narratives of security and the reality of living in a war zone.
 Through this and other repeated incidents, the people in her community are faced with urgent questions: What is a safe space?
 Do we have one?